jhorology/bitwig-nks-preview-generator/README.md

 - Support [CoffeeScript](clip-mapper-example.coffee).

 ## Fadeout `--fadeout <duration>`
 In most case, fadeout doesn't function, beacause note length(1bar) is enough smaller than clip length(2bar).
-This option is designed to fade out too long release tone or sequence pattern. so I added 8 or 4 note length to clip length for fade margine.
+This option is designed to fade out a very slow-release tone or sequence pattern. so I added 8 or 4 note length to clip length for fade margine.
 Just for reference, ffmpeg audio filter graph is as follows:
 ```
 [areverse] -> [afade] -> [silenceremove] -> [areverse]